United Nations General Assembly Building: Renovation and 21st century

-After Switzerland joined the UN in 2002, the Swiss government renovated the GA 200-room behind the General Assembly Hall's rostrum, which was rededicated in 2005.
+After Switzerland joined the UN in 2002, the Swiss government renovated the GA 200 room behind the General Assembly Hall's rostrum, which was rededicated in 2005.
 In addition, Ranan Lurie's mural Uniting Painting was temporarily installed in the north lobby in 2005, marking the first time that the UN allowed a large-scale independent art installation at its headquarters.
 The UN decided to renovate its existing structures over a seven-year period for US$1.6 billion.
 Louis Frederick Reuter IV originally designed the renovation, but he resigned in 2006 following various disputes between UN and US officials.
 Michael Adlerstein was hired as the new project architect.
 Engineering firm Skanska was hired to renovate the Secretariat, Conference, and General Assembly buildings in July 2007.
 At that point, the cost of the project had risen to US$1.9 billion.

-The renovation of the United Nations headquarters formally began in 2008, though other buildings were renovated first.
+The renovation of the United Nations headquarters formally began in 2008, though other buildings were renovated first; the same year, the General Assembly banned smoking in the remainder of the General Assembly Building.
 The complex was retrofitted with various green building features as part of the project.
 The General Assembly Building was closed for renovations on May 31, 2013.
 During the project, the General Assembly met at a temporary building on the UN headquarters' North Lawn.
-Audio speakers were installed in place of the hall's former ashtrays, which had become obsolete after the General Assembly had banned smoking in the remainder of the building in 2008.
+Audio speakers were installed in place of the hall's former ashtrays, which had become obsolete.
 The project also included cleaning the walls, as well as removing asbestos fireproofing and mercury from the hall.
 Workers installed an air-conditioning system under the General Assembly Hall's floor and added monitors to the desks.
 The murals by Fernand Leger were also restored.
 An ivory sculpture in the north lobby, a gift from the Chinese government, was also removed.
 When the building reopened in September 2014, it was the last structure in the UN headquarters to have been upgraded to New York City building codes.